brennansprinkle/Box_Counting/README.md

 # Dependencies
 numpy, scipy, and numba.
 We could make a version without numba, but I'm not sure why we would.
 By default, numba will run using as many threads as you have cores on your machine.
 Use `NUMBA_NUM_THREADS=16 python ....` to limit numba to a certain number of threads if you don't want it to use all your cores.
+If `tqdm` is installed, we will use it for nice progress bars.

 # Timescale integral
 The MATLAB file `timescale_integral.m` processes the data computed using `Fast_Box_Stats.py` by computing the timescale integral.